echemdb/svgdigitizer/doc/index.md

 The svgdigitizer can be enhanced with other modules for specific datasets.

 Currently the following datasets are supported:
-* cyclic voltammograms (I vs. E - current vs. potential curves or j vs. E - current density vs. potential curves) commonly found in electrochemistry.
-For further details refer to the specific instructions to [digitize CVs](workflow.md).
+* [cyclic voltammograms](api/cv.md) (I vs. E - current vs. potential curves or j vs. E - current density vs. potential curves) commonly found in electrochemistry.
+For further details and requirements refer to the specific instructions of the [cv module](api/cv.md) itself or the detailed description on how to [digitize cyclic voltamograms](workflow.md) for the [echemdb](https://echemdb.github.io/website/).

-We would be delighted if you would [cite](https://zenodo.org/record/5881475) our project when you use the svgdigitizer.
+We would be delighted if you would [cite](https://zenodo.org/record/5881475) our project when you use the svgdigitizer in your project.

 ```{toctree}
 :maxdepth: 2